NFL-Washington Redskins owner opens door to possible name change

-July 3 (Reuters) - Under mounting pressure from sponsors and Native American rights groups, Washington Redskins owner Dan Snyder said on Friday he would consider changing the team's name.
+July 3 (Reuters) - Under mounting pressure from sponsors and Native American rights groups, Washington Redskins owner Dan Snyder said on Friday he would consider changing the name of the National Football League team whose roots date back to the 1930s.

 Snyder, who has previously stated he would not change the name, softened his stance a day after FedEx Corp FDX.N, which owns the naming rights to the team's Landover, Maryland, stadium, called for the NFL club to be rebranded.